 On May 12, 2020, Governor Janet Mills issued an additional Executive Order in response to the COVID-19 civil emergency, addressing municipal taxation matters.
 This Executive Order, effective immediately, reinstates some vehicle registration requirements, allows municipalities greater flexibility in setting and extending dates related to property tax payments, and suspends lien notice deadlines for automatic foreclosures.

-Within 30 days of the effective date of the Executive Order, vehicles required to be registered in Maine must be registered, but only if the owner is a resident of a municipality that participates in the Maine Bureau of Motor Vehicle Rapid Renewal Program, or if the municipality is accepting online payments or in-person excise tax payments in its municipal office.
+Within 30 days of the effective date of the Executive Order, vehicles required to be registered in ME must be registered, but only if the owner is a resident of a municipality that participates in the ME Bureau of Motor Vehicle Rapid Renewal Program, or if the municipality is accepting online payments or in-person excise tax payments in its municipal office.
 This supersedes previous COVID-19-related legislative and executive action affecting vehicle registration.

 Previously Established Property Tax Due Dates and Interest Accrual Dates

 Municipal officers may extend and re-establish property tax payment due dates and interest accrual dates for taxes committed in 2019.